DylanMeeus/blog/content/posts/hasgo.md

 }
 ```

-### A generator power the generator
+### A generator to power the generator

 Hasgo actually has a first generator that just reads all files in the `/functions` directory and turns them into a `map[string]string`.
 This is where most of the 'magic' happens.
-This generator only needs to be run by people working on Hasgo and not by people using the library.
+This generator only needs to be ran by people working on Hasgo and not by people using the library.

 ```go
 var packageTemplate = template.Must(template.New("").